 Cyber Security is the practice of protecting systems, networks, and programs from digital attacks.

-These cyberattacks are usually aimed at accessing, changing, or destroying sensitive information; extorting money from users; or interrupting normal business processes.
+These cyberattacks usually aim to access, change, or destroy sensitive information, extort money from users, or interrupt normal business processes.

 Common methods you might have heard of include viruses, trojan horses, malware, phishing emails and credit card fraud.

 There are three key pillars of Cyber Security: